How to create workflows in systeme.io

 Once the workflow is configured, the user has to activate the workflow to put it into action.

-To activate the workflow, the user must return to the list of workflows and click on the "activate" button.
+To activate the workflow, return to the workflows list, hover your mouse over the 3 dots (...), and click on "Activate".